Welcome readers!

 See what kind of love the Father has given to us, that we should be called children of God; and so we are.
 (ESV)

-May you, God's children all, read, ponder, and respond in this spirit!
+So, fellow children of God all, read, ponder, and respond in that spirit!